Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It allows to manage the application lifecycle, including deployment, updates, rollbacks, and centralized configuration, ensuring secure and repeatable processes.
 Thanks to its modular architecture, compatibility with cloud environments, and rich integration with automation and security tools, it represents a strategic solution for companies seeking efficiency, innovation, and operational control.

-The service is sized per node.
-Each node consists of:
+The service is sized per container.
+Each one consists of:

 - 4 VCPUs
 - 8 GB of RAM